 Best Performing ETFs for the Next 10 Years

-In financial markets, what worked for the past 10 years seldom works for the next 10 years.
+In financial markets, what worked for the past ten years seldom works for the next ten years.

-With that said, the First Trust Dow Jones Internet Index Fund (FDN) and the SPDR S&P Biotech ETF (XBI) have decent odds of topping the return charts in 10 years.
+With that said, the QQQ Trust ETF (QQQ) and the iShares Semiconductor ETF (SOXX) have decent odds of topping the return charts in 10 years.